rmt-20-tartu-fox/p2-iproject-client/README.md

 This is client side, using `vue js` and `vue cli` as front-end framework

-There are hidden routes in this app, intented to be used by registered doctor, add `/doctor` to chat as a doctor.
+There are hidden routes in this app, intented to be used by registered doctor, add `/doctor` to main route, to chat as a doctor.
 You may need to login first, so you may be directed to route `/login`.
 Use this login detail:
 ```
 {
   email: dokter@mail.com